-Pursuant to the Cayman Companies Law, our Company is required to maintain at our registered office a register of directors and officers which is not available for inspection by the public.
-A copy of such register must be filed with the Registrar of Companies in the Cayman Islands and any change must be notified to the Registrar within 30 days of any change in such directors or officers.
+Pursuant to the Cayman Companies Law, our Company is required to maintain at its registered office a register of directors, alternate directors and officers which is not available for inspection by the public.
+A copy of such register must be filed with the Registrar of Companies in the Cayman Islands and any change must be notified to the Registrar within 30 days of any change in such directors or officers, including a change of name of such directors or officers.